-Cash and cash equivalents increased \$67.3 million during the year ended December 31, 2021 due to \$150.0 million of proceeds from the issuance of Convertible Notes, \$75.3 million of net cash provided by operating activities, \$19.4 million of proceeds from the sale of financial instruments owned, at fair value and \$2.4 million of proceeds from the receipt of contingent consideration from the sale of our Canadian ETF business.
-These increases were partly offset by \$115.5 million used to purchase financial instruments owned, at fair value, \$34.5 million used to repurchase our common stock, \$19.5 million used to pay dividends on our common stock, \$5.8 million used to purchase investments, \$4.3 million used to pay Convertible Notes issuance costs and \$0.2 million from other activities.
+Cash and cash equivalents increased \$67.3 million during the year ended December 31, 2021 due to \$150.0 million of proceeds from the issuance of our 3.25% Convertible Senior Notes due 2026, or the 2021 Notes, \$75.3 million of net cash provided by operating activities, \$19.4 million of proceeds from the sale of financial instruments owned, at fair value and \$2.4 million of proceeds from the receipt of contingent consideration from the sale of our Canadian ETF business.
+These increases were partly offset by \$115.5 million used to purchase financial instruments owned, at fair value, \$34.5 million used to repurchase our common stock, \$19.5 million used to pay dividends on our common stock, \$5.8 million used to purchase investments, \$4.3 million used to pay the 2021 Notes issuance costs and \$0.2 million from other activities.